641i130/pico-ttx4/README.md

 # pico-ttx4

-Hardware Emulated TTX4 IO
+### Hardware Emulated TTX4 IO

 This currently will look exactly like the TTX4 USB input device I reversed [here](https://github.com/641i130/ttx4-usbio).
+At least, according to the linux tool `lsusb`.

 ## Build instructions